SohrabMaleki/SohrabMaleki.github.io/_posts/2024-01-29-Electromagnetic-Dipoles.md

   - Classical Physics
   - Mathematics
   - Electromagnetism
----

 Overview:
 ----
-This paper discusses Electromagnetic dipoles.
+This paper discusses Electromagnetic dipoles and their unique traits.

 Abstract:
 ----